My-Computer-Is-Trash/Tab-Blast/README.md

 # What I'm currently implimenting...
 I am completely revamping the GUI style....(again lol).
-Which includes a completely new color scheme, complex good looking button designs, and updates to website functionality (Extreme Mode!)
+Which includes a completely new color scheme, complex good looking button designs, and updates to website functionality: (Extreme Mode!)